 Step 1: Train Your Dog

 Getting rid of yellow spots on the lawn starts with your dog.
 Training a pet to eliminate waste in a selected area in your yard can keep the spots confined.
 Or better yet, create a graveled or mulched area where your pet can eliminate waste.
 When your dog signals the need to go outside, leash and walk your dog to the specific area.
 Use a command (a short command/word such as “potty”) in an assertive tone and wait for your dog to eliminate waste in the desired location.
-Afterwards, reward your dog with vocal praise, petting and a treat, if warranted.
+Afterwards, reward your dog with vocal praise, petting and a dog treat, if warranted.
 No matter your dog’s age, this process may take time.
 Be patient and encourage your dog to use the selected area.
 After the process is instilled and your dog begins to use the same spot, you can stop using the leash and stop directing your dog’s behavior.

 Step 2: Soak It

 Soaking your lawn can be one effective way to reduce your issue with spots left behind by your dog.
 Try to take note of where you see your dog urinate, if it's not obvious by the yellow patches in the grass.
-You want to soak these areas excessively with water from a hose.
+You want to soak these areas excessively with water from a garden hose.
 Use a lot of water; the more you saturate the spot, the better.
 The longer the urine stays on the grass, the more damage it does, so if possible, spray the spot after the dog urinates.
 If you use a sprinkler to water your lawn, this is helpful too because it helps wash away dog urine consistently.
 However, a lawn sprinkler alone typically does not provide enough water to keep the damage from happening.

 Before deciding that yellow spots in your lawn are the work of a dog, verify that is the case and not the work of grubs or lawn disease.
 Try pulling on the grass at the yellow patch.
 If the grass does not pull up easily, you are most likely dealing with urine spots.
 If it can be pulled up easily, it could be something else that is causing the spots.